Why SMART Goals Work Better Than Regular Goals

 - No deadlines

-They take vague desires and turn them into something more grounded and actionable.
+They take vague intentions and turn them into something more practical and actionable.

 to: “I know exactly what I need to do next”

-And that shift matters more than it might seem at first.
-It removes uncertainty from the process and replaces it with direction.
+And that shift is more powerful than it may seem.
+It removes uncertainty from the process and replaces it with clear direction.

 *This article is for informational and educational purposes only and should not be considered a substitute for professional mental health advice.
 If you are experiencing emotional distress or mental health challenges, please seek guidance from a licensed therapist or mental health professional.